Blog

 It wasn't perfect.
 Claude can read the design data but not always infer intent perfectly.
 Sometimes a layout decision that's obvious when you're looking at the Figma file needs context about why it's that way.
 So there was still a real back-and-forth.
 But it removed an enormous amount of friction from the "describe what you see" phase of the process.

-Building Component by Component
+Building Component by Component in code

 The approach was simple: one component at a time, never skip ahead.